nus-cs2113-AY2122S1/ip/docs/README.md

 When the program starts, it looks for a data file called `DukeData.txt` and loads all the data there into the program.
 If there is no `DukeData.txt` file, one will be created in the same folder as `ip.jar`.

-After every command input by user, all the tasks in the program will be saved into `DukeData.txt` to ensure data integrity when DUKE crashes.
-If there are errors, user will be notified.
+After every command input by you, all the tasks in the program will be saved into `DukeData.txt` to ensure data integrity when DUKE crashes.
+If there are errors, you will be notified.
 No notification will be shown if there are no errors.

 Right before the program ends, another final save will be done.
-User will be notified if it is a success or a failure.
+You will be notified if it is a success or a failure.

 ### Change of Date Format (Automatic)
 Dates given in the form of `yyyy-mm-dd` (e.g., 2121-11-12) will be printed in the form of `MMM dd yyyy` (e.g., Nov 12 2121).
-This is done to increase readability for the user.
+This is done to increase readability.

 This feature is only available for dates keyed in as:
 - `DESCRIPTION` for Deadline tasks